Post Surgery Care

 Should bleeding persist, contact the office at 1-800-510-3386 for additional guidance.

 Very rarely, a graft can be dislodged or combed out in the first few days following your procedure.
 If this happens, do not panic.
 You won’t lose more than a few hair roots, and as your transplanted hair begins to grow in, any slight loss of grafts will be covered up.

 Discomfort following any surgical procedure is not unusual, and you may require medication to control your pain for the first one or two nights following surgery.

 While aspirin and similar products should be avoided, you can safely take prescription Tylenol 3, Vicodin, or Percocet according to your surgeon’s instructions.

-Care of your surgical site/”crusting”
+Care of your surgical site / “crusting”

-For three days following your surgery, thoroughly moisten two or three pieces of gauze with saline solution (the office can describe what proportion to use) and apply the gauze to the transplant site.
+For three days following your surgery, thoroughly moisten two or three pieces of gauze with saline solution (the office can tell you what proportion to use) and apply the gauze to the transplant site.
 Do this twice a day, for 30 to 60 minutes each time, for three days.
 This helps keep the area moist and speeds the healing process.

 Crusting will develop at your recipient site and may continue for 10 to 14 days.

 Apply an ointment like Bacitracin, Polysport, or Aquaphor to the recipient site several times a day.
 This, too, will keep the site from drying out and help to reduce crusting during your healing process.
-These products are greasy, and you may find water soluble K-Y gel to be a better choice.
+These products are greasy, so you may find water soluble K-Y gel to be a better choice.